-Quietness-not boastful, arrogant or unbending.
+Quietness - not boastful, arrogant or unbending.

-Lack of pride-God hates pride.
+Lack of pride - God hates pride.
 It's one of the sins He lists as hurtful.
 He doesn't mean the gratitude we should feel for the shapely legs or vibrant hair or good conversational skills.
 He means thinking more highly of ourselves than we ought to think.

-Pride runs down others.
+Pride runs others down.

-Low self-esteem runs down ourselves.
+Low self-esteem runs ourselves down.